Make America Healthy Again

-Make America Healthy Again (MAHA) is an American populist slogan and political movement led by Robert F. Kennedy Jr., who serves as Secretary of Health and Human Services in the second Trump administration.
-The slogan, echoing the "Make America Great Again" phrase popularized by Donald Trump and his ideology, reflects a focus on public health issues.
-MAHA gained broader attention following the suspension of Kennedy's independent presidential campaign in August 2024 and his subsequent endorsement of Trump.
+"Make America Healthy Again" (MAHA) is an American populist slogan and political movement associated with Donald Trump, who serves as President of the United States, and Robert F. Kennedy Jr., who serves as Secretary of Health and Human Services in the second Trump administration.
+The slogan, echoing the "Make America Great Again" phrase popularized by Trump and his ideology, reflects a focus on public health issues.
+MAHA gained broader attention after the suspension of Kennedy's independent presidential campaign in August 2024 and his subsequent endorsement of Trump.

-According to its proponents, MAHA's primary beliefs are that there is a chronic illness epidemic in the United States, advocating for what they believe are healthier lifestyle choices (including drinking raw milk, taking dietary supplements, and adopting various fad diets), suggesting that autism is caused by environmental effects (especially vaccines) and therefore need to be cured through detoxification, and contending that corruption in the food and pharmaceutical industries is a major source of health problems.